Cartagena Cruise Port Guide

 Roman Theatre Museum

 THE must-see.
-1st-century BC theatre seating 7,000, buried for 2,000 years and rediscovered in 1988.
-Rafael Moneo-designed museum leads through history corridor and underground passage to the open-air theatre itself.
+1st-century BC theater seating 7,000, buried for 2,000 years and rediscovered in 1988.
+The Rafael Moneo-designed museum leads through a history corridor and an underground passage to the open-air theater itself.
 Audio guide available in 5 languages.

 Cost